-The Ukrainian giants' trainer has put pen to paper on a new deal which binds him to the club until Summer 2015, despite having been linked with a move to Inter recently
+The Ukrainian giants' manager has put pen to paper on a new two-year deal, despite having been linked with a move away from the club.

-Shakhtar currently enjoy a commanding position at the top of the Ukrainian Premier League, with second-placed Metalist Kharkiv lying 15 points behind the title holders.
+Shakhtar currently enjoys a commanding position at the top of the Ukrainian Premier League, with second-placed Metalist Kharkiv sitting 15 points behind the title holder.
+Shakhtar also made a valiant run to the UEFA Champions League knockout stage before being eliminated by Borussia Dortmund, which came after star attacker Willian was sold to Anzhi Makhachkala.

 Meanwhile, Shakhtar's president Rinat Akhmetov insisted financial issues did not play a part in negotiations over the new deal.